imrockpan/tapicker-docs/pages/docs/basic-concepts.en-US.md

 ## What's Recipe?

-The recipe is a collection of action instructions that DataPicker uses to extract data.
+The recipe is a collection of action instructions that Tapicker uses to extract data.

-When you visit a website, DataPicker will automatically match you with available recipes.
+When you visit a website, Tapicker will automatically match you with available recipes.
 If it doesn't match, it means you have to create your own recipe!
-If you encounter difficulties when creating a recipe, you can go to [Video Tutorial](/docs/video-tutorial) to learn, or contact the official (support@byetool.com) for free assistance.
+If you encounter difficulties when creating a recipe, you can go to [Video Tutorial](/docs/video-tutorial) to learn, or contact the official (support@tapicker.com) for free assistance.

 <Image src="/screenshots/recipe-popup.png" width="80%" height="auto" alt="recipe-popup" center />